mpieva/quicksand-build/README.md

        -c        PATH    : Path to a nextflow.config file that provides ADDITIONAL parameters
 ```

-## Usage with the Sediment_nf pipeline
+## Link to quicksand pipeline
-To integrate the created datastructure in the pipeline, run the sediment_nf pipeline with the following parameters:
+To integrate the created datastructure, run the quicksand pipeline with the following parameters:
 ```
     --genome <OUTDIR>/genomes
     --bedfiles <OUTDIR>/masked